zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 When you borrow a large amount of money from someon e, often you pay that money back in payments, or installments.
 So, if you  borrow a thousand dollars, you may pay 100 dollars this month, 100 dollars nex t month, 100 dollars a month after that, and so forth.
 If, however, you miss one  of those payments, you’re late in paying the monthly payment, a bank or a store ma y call in your debt.
 They may require you to pay it all back now because you missed a payment, or they may set a deadline for repayment.
 A “deadline” is a  date by which you have to do something.

 “Repayment of a debt” means giving all of the money  back to the person who loaned you the money.
 Marjorie says, “We can give t hose who are really hard up an extension on a case-by-case-basis.”
-If someone i s “hard up,” that person is in a difficult situation, especially a financial situa tion.
+If someone is “hard up,” that person is in a difficult situation, especially a financial situa tion.
 Someone who doesn’t have a lot of money, who perhaps lost his job, might be “h ard up,” meaning he doesn’t have very much money.
 An “extension” (extension) is  additional time – in this case, to pay back your loan.

 Sometimes a bank or a business, instead of calling in your debt, will give you more time to pay it.
 They will give you an extensio n.
 Marjorie says that she and Ken can do this with their customers on a “case-by- case basis.”
 A “case-by-case basis” would mean looking at the details of each pe rson or each situation and making a decision on that information, not on just one rule for everyone.
 Doing anything “case by case” means you don’t apply one r ule or one regulation to everyone.
 You look at the individual circumstances of each person.
 Ken says, “What if they still don’t pay?
 We’d have to turn it  over to a collection agency.”